-Following the passage of the Sustainable Shopping Initiative (House Bill 2509), a bill eliminating single use plastic carry out bags, Oregon has become the third state to pass statewide legislation addressing this chronic source of plastic pollution.
-Through the strong support of an alliance of business, environmental and waste management professionals, the bill passed the Senate today with a vote of 17-12 and is now headed to the Governor's office for signing.
-With the inclusion of restaurants, Oregon’s Sustainable Shopping Initiative is set to be the most comprehensive bag ban policy in the nation and represents a significant plastic pollution victory for our ocean and beaches.
+Following the passage of the Sustainable Shopping Initiative (House Bill 2509), a bill eliminating single use plastic carry out bags, Oregon has become the next state to pass statewide legislation addressing this chronic source of plastic pollution.
+Through the strong support of an alliance of business, environmental and waste management professionals, the bill passed the Senate with a vote of 17-12 and was signed into law by Governor Kate Brown on June 20th.
+With the inclusion of restaurants, Oregon’s Sustainable Shopping Initiative is set to be one of the most comprehensive bag ban policies in the nation and represents a significant plastic pollution victory for our ocean and beaches.

 The Sustainable Shopping Initiative is designed to reduce plastic pollution and encourage Oregonians to use reusable bags.
 Under the bill, stores may no longer offer thin plastic bags at check-out, but may offer recycled paper bags with a minimum 5 cent pass-through charge.
+Thicker reusable plastic bags will also require a 5 cent pass-through charge.
 The charge incentivizes the public to bring their own bags and also helps smaller retail shops cover the cost of the more expensive paper.
 The policy approach has been established in hundreds of cities around the country and has proven highly effective when analyzed as a statewide policy.
 The bill covers all retail establishments and restaurants in Oregon.
 Participants in food assistance programs are exempt from the pass-through charge and customers who bring their own reusable bags will also not pay any charge.

 This bill built off of the 17 existing local ordinances – covering nearly 40% of Oregonians – already in place in Oregon to address plastic pollution and recycling contamination due to plastic bags.